Introducing chicory, a versatile ingredient that spreads from Europe to Asia and Africa!

 Introduction

-In this article, we will provide you with a detailed introduction to chicory varieties, how to choose them, and how to eat them deliciously.
-Learn about the appeal of chicory and use it in your cooking.
+In this article, we'll introduce you to chicory varieties, how to choose them, and delicious ways to eat them.
+Learn about the appeal of chicory and use it in your cooking

-Chicory is a perennial plant of the Asteraceae family that grows wild in Europe, Central Asia, Africa, and more.
-This perennial plant is grown using a soft white cultivation method, resulting in thick creamy buds.
-It is called "Chicory" in English and "Endive" in French.
+Chicory is a perennial plant of the Asteraceae family native to Europe, Central Asia, and Africa.
+This perennial plant is cultivated using a method called blanching, which results in thick, cream-colored shoots.
+It is called "Chicory" in English and "Endive" in French

-Sometimes the name is confused with Endive, but in fact they are merely in the same genus.
-Although it is also cultivated in Japan, most of it is imported from Belgium.
+It is sometimes confused with endive, but in fact it is just a member of the same genus.
+It is cultivated in Japan, but is mostly imported from Belgium

-New Zealand and Australia also appear in the market in the summer.
+In the summer, New Zealand and Australian produce also hits the market

 Seasonality and how to choose

-Chicory is available all year round, but it can be in short supply, especially in the summer.
-When purchasing, choose one with a fresh cut and a well-wrapped leaf.
-Avoid open tips or brown leaves.
+Chicory is available year-round, but can be in short supply, especially in the summer.
+When purchasing, look for leaves that are freshly cut and tightly rolled.
+Avoid leaves that are open or have brown tips

-This time, we will introduce two types of recipes, from simple hors d'oeuvres to slowly simmered stowe.
+This time, we will introduce two recipes, from a simple hors d'oeuvre to a slow-cooked stew

 - Cream cheese: 80-100g